 - The Fidesmo APIs expose operations to Service Providers for managing applications in remote Secure Elements.
+For example, installing an application (applet) or storing a key.

 - The Fidesmo App in the mobile phone is responsible for retrieving APDUs from the server and forwarding them to the card.